a6patch/docs/docs/delegates/red-node-fix.md

 ccontrol start all
 ```

-.Now, the chain will roll back to your select height, and start syncing from that point again.
-Check the logs to see if you are back in sync again/
+Now, the chain will roll back to your select height, and start syncing from that point again.
+Check the logs to see if you are back in sync again.
 ```
 ccontrol logs
 ```